 One of the most popular graphics on our website is”The Anger Spectrum.”
 I’m using James’ word, “murder” to show the extremes of anger, and then filling in the middle section with only a few manifestations of murder (anger).
 I’m sure you can think of more than these.

 Perhaps you live in a professing Christian family where there are forms of anger, which could include hostility or unforgiveness between two or more of your family members.
 Perhaps you attend a local church where there is a conflict between two professing believers.
-If true, there would be something fundamentally wrong that person if they talked about how great Christ is while harboring things like anger, bitterness, resentment, or other forms of frustration with another member of His body.
+If true, there would be something fundamentally wrong with that person if they talked about how great Christ is while harboring things like anger, bitterness, resentment, or other forms of frustration with another member of His body.

 Paul puts forth an analogy in Ephesians when he likens our unity in Christ to the physical body.
 I do like the many parallels that you can derive by comparing the organic self to our spiritual lives.
 Notice what the great apostle said.